 My first question pertaining to the Polar Men would be this,,,if the Polar Men were just unkempt soldiers that had gone crazy then from who's army were they from?

 Second would be in the encounter of the Juliana, it is very telling that the German officer paid in U.S. dollars!

 Thirdly, the downplay that western media and educators gave to the gravity of Doenitz' role in the scheme of the absconding of massive amounts of upper echelon SS, logistical provisions, and personnel to New Schwabenland is a betrayal to history and the American tax payer.
 Furthermore, it is in my view just part of the overall cover-up of the true nature of the end of World War Two.
 And for those researchers that do not have the vision or the guts to make the leap that the Nazis, did in fact escape to make a successful New Berlin in the ice, then all I can say is keep watching and digging.

 Quayle, Stephen.
 2015.
 Empire Beneath The Ice.
 Bozeman, Montana: End Time Thunder Publishers.

 Abominable Snowman: www.conquestmaps.com

-Picture 1 , 2, 3 showing Germans of the day and their odd fascination with polar bears: German National Archives
+Picture 1 , 2, 3 showing Germans of the early 20th century era and their odd fascination with polar bears: German National Archives

 Doenitz arrest: U.S. National Archives